plausible/docs/docs/integration-guides.md

 ## Bridgetown

-[Bridgetown](https://rubygems.org/gems/bridgetown-plausible-tag): A Liquid tag to add Plausible to your Bridgetown site.
-Built and maintained by [Andrew Mason](https://www.andrewm.codes/).
-Here's [the source code](https://github.com/andrewmcodes/bridgetown-plausible-tag).
+[Bridgetown](https://rubygems.org/gems/bridgetown-plausible): this plugin provides the plausible Liquid tag & ERB helper to your Bridgetown site.
+Built and maintained by [Andrew Mason](https://www.andrewm.codes/) and the Bridgetown Community.
+Here's [the source code](https://github.com/bt-rb/bridgetown-plausible).

 ## Bubble.io